tmncollins/BIO-Solutions/README.md

 All Solutions are currently only available in Python 3.

-Solutions work for Part A of each question, with some solutions offering explanations solutions for other parts of the question.
+Solutions work for Part A of each question, with some solutions offering explained solutions for other parts of the question.

-Some solutions do not work fast enough, though in some cases this is more of the limitations of the Python 3 language.
+Some solutions do not work fast enough, though in some cases this is due to the limitations of the Python 3 language.

 If you have solution in any language feel free to send it in.
 All major languages welcome (within reason) and authors will be credited.

-Currently missing solutions include:
+Currently missing perfect solutions include:

   - Egyptian Fractions 1997
-  - Alphametics (Cryptarithms) 1998
   - Dice Games 2000
   - Waves 2003